Sept. 24, 1775 - Ethan Allen was defeated by British General and Canadian Royal Governor Guy Carleton at Montreal

 Sept.
 24, 1944 – Irish poet Eavan Boland was born in Dublin.

 Sept.
-24, 1946 – Pro Football Hall of Famer Charles Edward "Mean Joe” Greene was born in Elgin, Texas.
+24, 1946 – Pro Football Hall of Fame defensive tackle Charles Edward "Mean Joe” Greene was born in Elgin, Texas.
+He went on to play for North Texas and the Pittsburgh Steelers.
+He was inducted into the Hall of Fame in 1987.

 Sept.
 24, 1947 – U.S. President Harry S. Truman supposedly created secret committee known as Majestic 12 on this date to deal with the Roswell Incident and other alien incursions.